rameenirfan/CoursebyJawanPakistan/README.md

-# Here i upload task and assignments assigned by Jawan Pakistan for python certified course
+# Here i upload task and assignments assigned by Jawan Pakistan for python and data sciences certified course